AusClimateService/data-code-group/terms_of_reference.md

 - Maintain the [code roadmap](https://github.com/AusClimateService/data-code-group/blob/main/code_roadmap.md),
   which describes in broad terms how the code produced by ACS Project 3 will be managed
 - Manage the [ACS Program 3 GitHub Organisation](https://github.com/AusClimateService)
+- Make sure ACS scientists are aware of pre-existing code/software for common analysis tasks
 - Advise scientists about how to bring their code up to ACS standards
 - Advise scientists on code publication as required (e.g. via the [CSIRO Data Access Portal](https://data.csiro.au/) or Zenodo)
 - Coordinate code reviews as required